nivertech/atsd-use-cases/Chart Lab Intro/chartlabintro.md

 * Clone – save current configuration in a new directory
 * Editor – toggle configuration editor

-Below is an image of the standard default Chart Lab configuraton.
+Below is an image of the standard default Chart Lab configuration.

 ![Figure 1](Figure1.png)